aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Compilation/Compilation_-_Warning_Lag_Lead_On_Subset_of_Integers.rst

 .. code-block:: aimms

-    X := val(epS) - 2;
+    X := Val(epS) - 2;

 This results in 10.

 The differences between these two implementations of the compiler only give problems in two situations:

-* if the subset of Integers on which the statement operates is a non-consecutive range, and/or
+* if the subset of :any:`Integers` on which the statement operates is a non-consecutive range, and/or

 * if the lag or lead operator results in the empty element because you exceed the first or last element of the set.